-In addition, it was announced that in September 2017, Geotech Ltd. completed an airborne ZTEMTM survey over the northern half of Black Lake, which was designed to integrate with a historical ZTEMTM survey flown in 2008 over the deeper, southern half of the property.
+In September 2017, ALX announced that Geotech Ltd. completed the airborne ZTEMTM survey over the northern half of Black Lake, which was designed to integrate with a historical ZTEMTM survey flown in 2008 over the deeper, southern half of the property.
 The 2017 survey consisted of approximately 724.5 line kilometres flown at 200 and 300 metre spacings.
-Final processing of the data is currently being carried out.
-ALX believes the results of this ZTEM survey will provide important details of the multiple conductive structures at Black Lake to better define targets for future work.
+ALX believes the results of this ZTEMTM survey will provide important details of the multiple conductive structures at Black Lake to better define targets for future work.

-On November 20, 2017, the Company announced the initial results of a diamond drilling program at Black Lake.
+On November 20, 2017, the Company announced the initial results of the 2017 diamond drilling program.
 Five holes were drilled totaling approximately 2,830 metres.
 Two of the holes, BL-155 and BL-156, intersected narrow intervals of uranium mineralization where pitchblende, a uranium mineral, was observed in veinlets just below the unconformity, at depths of 316.7 metres and 272.8 metres respectively.
 Downhole probing of holes BL-155 and BL-156 recorded peaks of 2677 and 1144 counts per second (cps) respectively coinciding with the observed veinlets of pitchblende.
-Core samples were sent to the Saskatchewan Research Council.
 All five holes intersected graphitic fault zones, which were the target of the 2017 program.
 Sandstone alteration observed included dravite veining, siderite and minor pyrite, and basement alteration included hematization, chloritization, saussuritization and carbonate veining.

-In addition, a leading-edge borehole induced polarization (IP) resistivity geophysical survey using the DIAS32 distributed array system was carried out by Discovery International Geophysics Inc. on two of the 2017 drill holes and one historical drill hole to provide a 3D view of the sub-surface to depths of over 500 metres, and up to 200 metres around each drill hole.
+In addition, a leading-edge borehole IP/Resistivity geophysical survey using the DIAS32 distributed array system was carried out by Discovery International Geophysics Inc. on two of the 2017 drill holes and one historical drill hole to provide a 3D view of the sub-surface to depths of over 500 metres, and up to 200 metres around each drill hole.
 This new technique employs a conductive downhole probe combined with a traditional induced polarization surface array to better define the character of the known conductors and locate possible alteration zones in the vicinity of those conductors.

-On July 9, 2018, the Company announced it had earned a 40% interest from UEX Corporation in the Black Lake Property by meeting an initial commitment of \$1.0 million in exploration expenditures and issuing 5.0 million common shares of ALX to UEX.
+On July 9, 2018, the Company announced it had earned a 40% interest from UEX in Black Lake by meeting an initial commitment of \$1.0 million in exploration expenditures and issuing 5.0 million common shares of ALX to UEX.

 The Company also reported the final geochemical results from the 2017 fall diamond drilling program at Black Lake.
-Two of the holes, BL-155 and BL-156, which both intersected narrow intervals of uranium mineralization, returned values of 0.06% U3O8 over 0.15 metres from 316.69 to 316.84 m in hole BL-155 and 0.03% U3O8 over 0.07 metres from 272.77 to 272.84 m in hole BL-156 corresponding to pitchblende veinlets observed in the drill core.
+Two of the holes, BL-155 and BL-156, which both intersected narrow intervals of uranium mineralization, returned values of 0.06% U_3O_8 over 0.15 metres from 316.69 to 316.84 m in hole BL-155 and 0.03% U_3O_8 over 0.07 metres from 272.77 to 272.84 m in hole BL-156 corresponding to pitchblende veinlets observed in the drill core.
 Large graphite-rich fault zones, varying from 34 to 68 metres thick with local strongly graphitic to carbonaceous breccias were intersected in holes BL-152, BL-153 and BL-156.
 These graphitic fault zones are enriched in uranium pathfinder elements such as nickel (up to 401 ppm Ni), copper (up to 1,420 ppm Cu), cobalt (up to 81 ppm Co) and boron (up to 195 ppm B).
 An independent geological review of the property commissioned by ALX on both historical exploration at Black Lake and ALX's 2017 exploration program concluded that highly-prospective target areas remain at the Black Lake, and should be tested by further drilling.